shonfeder/um-abt/README.md

    However, I suspect this approach lacks the safety and formal elegance of HOAS or [NbE](https://en.wikipedia.org/wiki/Normalisation_by_evaluation).
-The approach used here is also dependent on OCaml's definition of physical equality for `ref` cells, and on MLs ability to ensure that the references are immutable via type abstraction.
+The approach used here is also dependent on OCaml's definition of physical equality to identify `ref` cells, and on MLs ability to ensure that the references are immutable via type abstraction.

-2. The library augments the binding functionality of the ABT approach with general syntactic (perhaps later also equational) unification.
-We might therefore describe this library as an implentation of *unifiable* abstract binding trees (or UABTs).
-ABTs provide a generalized a reusable system for variable binding for any language implemented in its terms.
-UABTs provide -- in addition -- a generalized, reusable system for (first-order, syntactic) unification for any language implented in its terms.

 [HOAS]: https://en.wikipedia.org/wiki/Higher-order_abstract_syntax